LeeAnnEditor/o365hq/blog/Compliance Manager.md

 +++
 title = "Compliance Manager"
-description = "It is complicated to interpret compliance requirements and they can also be labor-intensive to implement.
-With new regulations and changes coming constantly, keeping up can be difficult and expensive." date = 2019-09-05
+description = "Interpreting compliance requirements is complicated, and they can also be labor-intensive to implement.
+With new regulations and changes coming constantly, keeping up can be difficult and expensive.
+Compliance Manager can help." date = 2019-09-05

 [taxonomies]